 Residents are taxed on their worldwide income, subject to certain exclusions.
 The general principle is that foreign taxes on foreign sourced income are allowed as a credit against South African tax payable.
-This is applicable to individuals, companies, close corporations and trusts.
+This is applicable to individuals, companies, close corporations, trusts and estates.